Mariah May: Early career (2018–2022)

-During the remainder of 2021, May continued to find success across multiple independent promotions where she would not only successfully defend her first championship but go on to continue and win two more.
+During the remainder of 2021, May continued to find success across multiple independent promotions, where she successfully defended her first championship and went on to win two more.
 In 2022, she found success at RevPro, picking up victories in singles matches against Chantal Jordan and Laura Di Matteo.
 At Ultimate Pro Wrestling's 7-Year Anniversary Show on 30 January, May interfered in the main event, deciding its outcome and being awarded her forth simultaneous championship with the Big League Wrestling Women's Championship.

 The following month, May began her first tour in the United States, starting with a meet-and-greet at New Jersey's Garden State Trading Card Show alongside wrestlers AJ Lee, Kaitlyn, Barbi Hayden, Gisele Shaw, Harley Cameron, and more.
-She would make her American in-ring debut on 26 March 2022 at Battleground Championship Wrestling's When Worlds Collide event, defeating Lady Frost at Philadelphia's 2300 Arena.
+She made her American in-ring debut on 26 March 2022 at Battleground Championship Wrestling's When Worlds Collide event, defeating Lady Frost at Philadelphia's 2300 Arena.
 The next night, she appeared on Combat Zone Wrestling's All Night Long show, where she competed again before travelling to Dallas, Texas.
 Over the next three days, she made consecutive appearances at WrestleCon while wrestling at both Texas Style Wrestling on 1 April 2022 and New Texas Pro Wrestling's Cowboys from Hell event, challenging for the latter's Women's Championship against Raychell Rose on 2 April.

 Upon returning to the UK, May travelled across Europe over the following months and wrestled for promotions in Germany during April and Italy during May.
-On 9 August 2022, May and Cameron formed a tag team called Siren's Fury, but would end up never wrestling a match together.
-In what would be dubbed the Dreamhouse Deathmatch, May faced off with Harley Hudson at Sovereign Pro Wrestling's premiere event First Reign on 1 October 2022, in a match where anything pink was allowed to be used as a weapon.
+On 9 August 2022, May and Cameron formed a tag team called Siren's Fury, though they never end up wrestling a match together.
+In what was hailed a "Dreamhouse Deathmatch", May faced off against Harley Hudson at Sovereign Pro Wrestling's premiere event First Reign on 1 October 2022, with the stipulation being that anything pink colored could be used as a weapon.
 Following this match, May travelled to Pakistan for a week-long media tour promoting Ring of Pakistan and visiting survivors of the 2022 Pakistan floods.